 Self-care for me, like I imagine it is for many others, is difficult.
 I didn’t really “get it”.
 I thought it was about pampering yourself and living up the “treat yourself” motto.
 To a degree, it can be.
 But it’s all about what works for you.
 At first, I didn’t know how to take care of myself.
 It was a startling realization that I didn’t know what truly relaxed me and nourished my soul.
 There’s quite a difference between things you enjoy and things that are good for your physical or mental health.

 For instance, while I love to write and have several fictional works that I enjoy writing, it doesn’t relax me or make me feel “taken care of”.
 Accomplished?
 Sure.
 Excited about possibilities?
 Absolutely.
 It’s fulfilling, but not exactly nourishing.
 However, I found that I love baths and face masks.
 Simple, relaxing, rejuvenating.
 I enjoy being outside, too, even if it’s just for a light walk.
-Listening to headphones, specifically while wearing headphones, is another tactic I use to just zone out and decompress.
+Listening to music is another tactic I use to just zone out and decompress.

 What You Need to Improve On

 This one is less fun, but it keeps in perspective what you can do to grow and change.
 It may not be your favorite thing to reflect on, but it’s necessary sometimes.
 There are plenty of workbooks and resources online to help you tackle almost any issue, like self-confidence, self-esteem, anger management, or establishing healthy boundaries.
 I also find going to specialized forums helpful, too, because you get a lot of great anecdotes and personal advice.
 I especially like the ones that are mental illness-specific.

-I literally have a list of hobbies and interests I have.
+I literally have a list of hobbies and interests in one of my journals.
 It’s important for me to see it in writing so that I “remember who I am”, so to speak.
 I tend to get swept up in stress or depression and drift along.
 It’s nice to remember the things that are fun for me or interest me because honestly, the haze of a mental illness can make you forget so much.
 Sometimes I search for classes or workshops regarding that interest, other times I will look up videos, as appropriate.
 It doesn’t mean I’ll pursue it, but it’s fun to learn more about it, at least, and see the possibilities.
 If it’s a hobby I can personally engage in, of course, spending time actually doing it can make me feel more connected to myself and overall more fulfilled.